 Staff expenses can decrease with secure door openings.
 Fewer security personnel are required for buildings that have made an investment in secure entrances – for example, cloud-based security management systems that can be remotely accessed and monitored.

 6. Affordable and Interesting Product OptionsAffordable and Interesting Options with Secure Entrances

 Secure entrances are possible for firms with budget constraints.
 LaForce regularly works with many industries to maximize security without stretching financial resources; for example, schools, hospitals, corporate buildings, and other organizations.

 An example of a product option that saves customers money is substituting hollow metal doors with the “look” of wood for traditional wood doors.
-Pictured here is a set of hollow metal doors with a wood-grained finish.

 Organizations can also attract customers through interesting and unusual doors.
 LaForce can provide compelling products such as the beautiful doors provided for Cabrini Chapel in Chicago, pictured to the left.